carbon-language/carbon-lang/llvm/lib/Target/ARM/README-Thumb.txt

 These instructions preserve the condition code which is important if the spill is between a cmp and a bcc instruction.
-However, we can use the (potentially) cheaper sequnce if we know it's ok to clobber the condition register.
+However, we can use the (potentially) cheaper sequence if we know it's ok to clobber the condition register.

 add r2, sp, #255 * 4
 add r2, #132